avdotion/entity-utils/Readme.md

 const photoCollection = getState();
 setState(updateCollection(photoCollection, updatedPhotoCollection));

-state.collections.photo['1'].width = 5; // TS Error!
+state.collections.photo['1'].width = 5; // TS2540: Cannot assign to 'width' because it is a read-only property.
 ```

-## Unlike `normalizr` and similars
+## Unlike `normalizr` and others

-* Not the only a normalizer but a complete utils set.
+* Not the only a normalizer but complete utils set.
 * An entity identifier is always a string.
 * If a part of the data is missing, all keys of unused schemas will be in the `collections` object with an empty value.
 * A normalized object comes with an `entity: 'key'` field.
-* It is coming with a great typescript support.
+* It is coming with great typescript support.

 ## postscriptum